Emanuel Melik-Aslanian: Biography

 Emanuel Melik-Aslanian was born in 1915 to an Armenian family in Rostov, Russia.
-Although he was born in Tabriz in most of the mentioned sources.
+However, most of the mentioned sources state Tabriz as his birthplace.
 In an interview, he says: "My birthplace is written in my birth certificate, Tabriz, but in fact I was born in 1915 in Rostov.
 My parents were from Tabriz, but they lived in Rostov at that time."

 His father Stepan was interested in music and after returning from a trip, he brought a piano with him.
 When Emanuel was not more than 4 years old, he would sit at the piano with his feet off the ground, playing the piano with one hand.
 He started playing the piano at the age of 9 with Sophia Amadoni, who was educated in Switzerland, in Tabriz.
 When he was 12, he played the piano in the Leon Gregorian Orchestra.
 When his father saw Emanuel's talent, he decided to study in Europe.
 For this reason, he traveled to Germany and made travel arrangements for his son and his wife.
 He then sent a message to them to join him.
 Emanuel and his mother left for Germany in 1928, when he was 13 years old.

 He went to Hamburg, Germany and studied music at the city conservatory.
 His teacher during this period was the famous pianist and composer Conrad Ansorge, who was himself a student of Franz Liszt.